matteocrippa/awesome-swift/README.md

 * [Swiftline](https://github.com/nsomar/Swiftline) - A set of tools to help you create command line applications.
 * [SwiftShell](https://github.com/kareman/SwiftShell) - A library for creating command-line applications and running shell commands.
 * [SwiftyTextTable](https://github.com/scottrhoyt/SwiftyTextTable) :penguin: - A lightweight library to generate text tables.
+* [Ashen](https://github.com/colinta/Ashen) A framework for writing terminal applications in Swift.
+Based on The Elm Architecture.

 ### Concurrency
 *Easier ways to work with concurrency.* [back to top](#readme)